Last updated: 10 July 2019

 We will never sell your personal data to other organisations and will only ever share it in appropriate, legal or exceptional circumstances.

 We will only send e-newsletter and marketing communications to those that have explicitly stated that they are happy for us to do so via their preferred channel(s) (e.g. email, SMS, phone) or where we have a legitimate interest reason for doing so.
-These communications include information about Contact's services supporting families with disabled children, and offers and information about how you can become involved, including fundraising, campaigning and volunteering.
+These communications include information about Contact's services supporting families with disabled children (including organisations that are now part of the Contact family and whose services are run by Contact, such as Hemihelp and Fledglings), and offers and information about how you can become involved, including fundraising, campaigning and volunteering.

 If you would like to receive communications but have not opted in, please contact us on 020 7608 8700 or firstname.lastname@example.org